ripple/opensource.ripple.com/docs/lending-protocol-v1-1/updated-transactions.md

 ## LoanSet

 A loan can only be originated against a closed-ended vault during its _Investment_ phase, and only if the loan's final scheduled payment is at least 60 seconds before the vault enters its _Redemption_ phase.
-This means the maximum term of new loans shrink as the vault approaches its `RedemptionDate`.
+This means the maximum term of new loans shrinks as the vault approaches its `RedemptionDate`.

 ### New Error Cases